marcoXbresciani/TKCompanionApp/docs/architecture/Architecture.md

 The `assets` and `i18n` folders have additional resources needed for the project.

-Not much of an "architecture":
+Not much of an "architecture", here: inside the `app` folder there's everything related to code and pages of the app itself.
+Specifically:

 * `assets` folder contains static things like fonts.
 * `components` folder contains components that are generally used in all